Why Nursing?

 What Type of Program Are You Looking For?

 Nursing, A.S.
+(575.2)

-The CCAC Associate Degree Nursing Program prepares graduates for entry level practice in the current and emerging global healthcare delivery workforce.
-The program creates a dynamic, diverse, and supportive student-centered environment for learning.
+The CCAC Associate Degree Nursing program prepares graduates for entry-level practice in the current and emerging global health care delivery workforce.
+The program creates a dynamic, diverse and supportive student-centered environment for learning.
 The concept-based curriculum, along with the active engagement of the student in the learning process, provides quality preparation for academic, professional and personal success.

 Take the Next Step